Enquire Today

 Does a spent conviction mean I don’t get punished?

-Can I get a spent conviction for a drink driving charge?
+Can I get a conviction for a drunk driving charge?

-Yes.
-Spent convictions can be granted for all offences whether criminal or traffic.
-Stevenson Legal have made literally hundreds of successful spent conviction applications for a wide variety of charges.
+Yes, spent convictions can be granted for all offences whether criminal or traffic.
+Stevenson Legal has made literally hundreds of successful spent conviction applications for a wide variety of charges.

 Testimonials